 However, there is a good chance that some areas won't recover and that the grass will remain matted and dead.
 For those areas, repair the damage by reseeding.
 When the danger of frost has passed, clear away the dead turfgrass.
 Follow the package directions on how to prepare the soil, sow the seed and grow and care for the new grass.

 Preventing Snow Mold

 The best way to deal with snow mold is to try and prevent it from taking hold.
-Luckily, there are a variety of ways to eliminate the problem before it even begins.
+There are a variety of ways to eliminate the problem before it even begins.

 - Remove thatch.
 Dethatch the lawn as needed but especially in the early fall using a dethatching rake.
 Dethatching gets rid of dead organic material that can contribute to snow mold.

 - Remove leaves.
 Don't let whole leaves overwinter on the lawn.
 Either rake them up or use a mulching mower to chop them up (leaving them on the lawn) so they can break down and supply nutrients to the soil.

 - Cut grass shorter than usual.
 During the last mowing of the season, lower the mower blades so that the lawn is about 1 to 1 1/2 inches shorter than usual.
 Do this when the grass is starting to go dormant for the season.
 Short blades are less likely to become compressed and matted under the snow than long grass.

 - Apply a fungicide.
 Most homeowners won't need to do this, but if snow mold is a recurring problem, you can apply a preventative dose of lawn fungicide in the fall.